berinaniesh/berinaniesh/README.md

 - 👋 Hi, I'm Berin
 - 🌱 I'm currently working as an ML engineer, mostly on NLP / Image data.
-- 🌲 I can also create RESTful API endpoints in python and rust.
+- 🌲 I also create RESTful API endpoints in python and rust for B2B applications at my job.
 - 📖 I have a master's degree in Nuclear Engineering and a bachelor's degree in Mechanical Engineering.
 - 🔭 I'm currently looking for ways to use machine learning in solving reactor kinetics problems.